 And hiring managers hate typos.
 So just carefully proofread.
-I do this to my emails.
-I do this to all my documents.
-Make sure you do it to these because these are going to be two important documents that are going to be out there in the world.
+I do this with my emails.
+I do this with all my documents.
+Make sure you proofread your cover letter and resume because these are going to be two important documents that are going to be out there in the world.

 Try to keep everything on one page.
 You are a student.
 I know you have some great experience, but you don’t have the experience to be going into that two-page platform yet, especially with the cover letter.
 That’s where you start to have that overkill mentality of trying to put too much into too little space.